CultOfTheLambda/LambdaVGames/README.md

 ## Functionality
 The current functionality includes:
-- Connecting to a Database
+- Connecting to a Database/Chang´ing the Connection in the application
-- Creating a Database and a schema
+- Automatic dtabase and schema validation and (re-)creation
+- Viewing Games and Game data
+- Editing, Removing and Adding Games
+- Loading locally stored images for games

 ## Tutorial
 1. Start the Program